September 24, 2020

 The international trade environment between the United States and China is subject to changing trends.
 Most recently, Section 301 tariffs have impacted international trade between China and the United States.
 Additionally, some services can be offered by a customs broker.
 Therefore it is essential to discuss, before engagement, the application of bonds or potential use of a Foreign Trade Zone (FTZ) within a warehouse.

 An essential factor in understanding is how your auto parts are classified under the Harmonized Tariff Code (HTS codes) classification; there may be a possibility that some goods are excluded from Section 301 tariffs, for example, imposed on imports from China.
+Need a tariff code for your automotive parts?
+We can help.

 How much is air freight from China to the U.S.?
 Well, that depends.
 International shipping and freight forwarding can be subject to capacity fluctuations (particularly evident during the COVID-19 pandemic), which could impact your transportation costs significantly.